astrea25/Cops-vs-Robbers/README.md

 # Simple-Multiplayer-Game
 This simulates a multiplayer classic game of tag.
+A police tries to capture a thief that is trying to escape from the room.
+There are numerous levels to it.
+After progressing through each level, the point of views for the cop and the police changes.
+This means that what the player controlling the police sees may be different from what the thief sees.
+Furthermore, there are hidden traps that may try to hinder the player's movements.
+The multiplayer functionality is achieved through AWS.